keronedwards120/Team-MAWK---Project-3/README.md

 ## Auction Application Description
 - - -

-The backend layer is considered first, represented by the smart contract that manages the auction, while conected to Web3 front-end we utilize Remix in this example to compile and deploy via metamask.
+The backend layer is considered first, represented by the smart contract that manages the auction, while connected to Web3 front-end we utilize Remix in this example to compile and deploy via metamask.
 However, there are alternative platforms to test and deploy, including truffle suite and ganache.
 As well as via visual studio code with their marketplace add-on.
-We found Remix as an unsifficient editor during the writing of the code.
+We found Remix as an insufficient editor during the writing of the code.

-In our work flow, An owner of of good, whether physical or not, usues our dApp front-end (using javascript and html) to upload an image and any other descriptions (features to implement in future releases)to sell to the public.
+In our work flow, An owner of of good, whether physical or not, uses our dApp front-end (using javascript and html) to upload an image and any other descriptions (features to implement in future releases)to sell to the public.
 The owner deploys the contract to the blockchain and becomes the auction owner.
 The auction is open after the auction house *verifies* the good via the front-end interface. once the bidding period is over, the highest bidder wins the auction, and the other participants withdraw their bids and can do so in real-time.
 In this example, the bid must outbid the previous bidder.
 If 100ETH is bid 101ETH must be bid to become the highest bidder.

 Furthermore, the auction owner can cancel the auction in exceptional cases, and must also be allowed, at the end of the auction, to withdraw the winning bid.
 The auction interaction flow is illustrated in the following diagram: